The Groovy History of an Iconic ’70s Home Feature: Wood Paneling

 Wood-paneled bathroom

-Let’s rewind.
 When I think of the earliest forms of architecture — I mean ancient, historical, even — various stone structures come to mind.
-From Machu Picchu to the Great Pyramid of Giza to the Colosseum to the Great Wall of China, each are made of stone, lime, and other earthen materials.
-Beyond grand structures such as these, interior wood ornamentation wasn’t universally popular, and was relegated to the homes of the hyper-privileged few.
+From Machu Picchu to the Great Pyramid of Giza to the Colosseum to the Great Wall of China, each is made of stone, lime, and other earthen materials.

 It wasn’t until the Gothic period that wooden paneling became a more broadly utilized decorative element.
 And the paneling commonly found in, for instance, Tudor styles of architecture did not resemble the wood paneling of your grandparents’ rec room.
 Rather, these wooden wall coverings were far more ornate and made of heavier and sturdier woods like oak and pine.
 These aided in insulating homes in colder climates of many European countries, and the trend caught on.